 Materials: None (just a visit).

-Before the first day, visit the preschool classroom with your child.
-Explore the space together, meet the teacher, and let your child get comfortable with their new environment.
-Familiarity with the classroom can ease anxieties about the first day of school.
+Before the first day, include this in your transition activities for preschoolers by visiting the classroom with your child.
+Explore the space together, meet the teacher, and allow your child to feel comfortable in their new environment.
+Becoming familiar with the classroom helps ease anxiety and builds confidence for the first day of school.

 7. Socialization Playdates